converged-computing/cloud-select/docs/tutorial.md

     value_bool number NULLABLE,
     value_number number NULLABLE
 );
-Google Cloud instance prices derived from the web are limited to Iowa (us-centra-1)
 ```

 This will prepare the same database for you as used in the command line